aniruth6k/analog2digital-Classifi-Clas-230284/README.md

 1. **Upload a Document:**

-    - Select a `.txt` file using the file input on the homepage.
+    - Select a file using the file input on the homepage.
     - Click the "Upload" button.
 2. **View Results:**